 Gwen Gordon was appointed to the department of Legal Studies and Business Ethics in 2013.
-Her research is an ethnographically-informed comparative corporate law, focusing specifically on the intersection of indigenous peoples’ cultural norms with issues of corporate governance and social responsibility.
-She has done long-term ethnographic fieldwork in New Zealand with an indigenously owned corporation.
+Her research was an ethnographically-informed comparative corporate law, focusing specifically on the intersection of indigenous peoples’ cultural norms with issues of corporate governance and social responsibility.
+Gwen did long-term ethnographic fieldwork in New Zealand with an indigenously owned corporation.
 She received a B.A. in 2002 from Cornell University and her J.D. in 2006 from Harvard Law School, where she focused upon social and economic human rights for indigenous groups.
-She received a Ph.D. in anthropology from Princeton University in 2014; prior to this she worked as a corporate attorney in the London and New York offices of Shearman and Sterling LLP.
+She received a Ph.D. in anthropology from Princeton University in 2014; prior to her appointment Gwen worked as a corporate attorney in the London and New York offices of Shearman and Sterling LLP.

 Gwendolyn Gordon (2019), Environmental Personhood,.